DevMountain/Hosting-Digital-Ocean/db-on-digital-ocean.md

         Point the path to the folder pg_dump is in, not to pg_dump itself, and make sure to include ```export PATH=``` and ```:$PATH``` on either end.
 Once your .bash_profile has the updated PATH code, save and close this file.
     - Open a new command line window (your CLI only notices changes to the .bash_profile when opening a new window) and try the ```pg_dump``` command again.

+## Access Digital Ocean database on local computer using SSH tunnel
+If you hosted your database on Digital Ocean and are noticing difficulty connecting to it from your local computer (e.g., through a GUI on your computer like PGAdmin or SQL Tabs), try an SSH tunnel to securely connect to the remote database.
+- To create a secure tunnel, run ```ssh -N -L [new_port]:[host]:[remote_port] [user]``` in the command line.
+For example, if the user is anna and the database is a Postgres database running on 5432, the user might run ```ssh -N -L 5555:localhost:5432 anna``` to create a secure tunnel and forward the local port 555 to the remote port 5432, encrypting it in the process.
+For more on this, see [these tips](http://www.revsys.com/writings/quicktips/ssh-tunnel.html).
+- Connect to the database using localhost and the new port.
+For example, in the example above, the user anna could then use a GUI to connect to the database on port 5555 on localhost.
+- Keep in mind the tunnel only stays open as long as the command line window is open where the tunnel command was entered.